ckjpdx/oligopoly/README.md

 a game of numbers, risk, and greed

 ## Tech
-React, Material UI, ChartJS, Firebase: cloud functions, database, authentication
+Create React App, Material UI, ChartJS, Firebase: cloud functions, database, authentication

-## Concepts
+## Concept
-Oligopoly's game-flow reflects the cycles of capitalism on a society from a sociopathic business person's perspective: unstable but business-lucrative libertarian policy versus stable but boring citizen benefiting socialistic policy.
-When libertarian ideals are behind policy, "contributions" to deregulate certain industries are possible, making the game economy experiences a surge of prosperity followed by a sudden crash.
+Oligopoly's game-flow reflects the cycles of capitalism on a society depending on government policy.
+In this game you play a sociopathic business person who's perspective on the economy is that of a person playing a game: more money, higher score, at any cost.
+Unstable but lucrative libertarian policy versus stable but costly socialistic policy.
+When libertarian ideas dictate policy, "contributions" to deregulate certain industries are possible, making the game economy experiences a surge of prosperity followed by a sudden crash.
 It's this building up frantically and the inevitable crash that the game revolves around:

 * There are 3 stages the market can be in: booming, stable, recession.
 Once an industry type is deregulated it starts "booming" which is always followed eventually by a "recession".
 * When a conservative policy is in place there is a higher chance of the "nation" being at war.
 The war status of the nation affects certain industries: arms and robotics receive a boost in demand, while medicine and energy receive a boost in peacetime.